levipare/swab/README.md

-# wb
+# swab

-**wb** is a simple status bar for wayland compositors that implement the [layer shell protocol](https://wayland.app/protocols/wlr-layer-shell-unstable-v1#compositor-support).
+**swab** is a simple status bar for wayland compositors that implement the [layer shell protocol](https://wayland.app/protocols/wlr-layer-shell-unstable-v1#compositor-support).
 The status is read from stdin and is expected to be newline terminated and utf-8 encoded.

 ![image](https://github.com/user-attachments/assets/8f08ad85-897e-4ef7-b9bd-516c0f170de7)